Ramjas College

-Ramjas College is one of the oldest constituent colleges of the University of Delhi, located in its North Campus in New Delhi, India.
-It was founded by the great educationist and philanthropist Rai Kedar Nath with the aim of providing affordable higher education.
+Ramjas College is one of the oldest constituent colleges of the University of Delhi, located in its North Campus in Delhi, India.
+It was founded by the educationist and philanthropist Rai Kedar Nath with the aim of providing affordable higher education.

 Ramjas is one of three founding colleges of the University of Delhi, alongside Hindu College and St. Stephen's College.
 According to its website, Nath, the college's founder, also played a significant role in the naming of Delhi University.

 History

 Founded on 17 January 1917 by the educationist and philanthropist, Rai Kedar Nath, the college was named in memory of his father, Lala Ramjas.
 In its initial days, the college was solely run by the Ramjas Foundation, an educational society that presently runs 16 schools and other educational institutions across Delhi.
 Ramjas was upgraded to the degree level under the aegis of University of Delhi when the latter was founded in 1922.
 Nevertheless, Ramjas Foundation continued to oversee its administration.
 In 1924, its other branch named Ramjas Intermediate College was opened at Daryaganj and the old college was moved to a new campus at Anand Parbat (then Kala Pahad) near the Serai Rohilla Station about two miles from heart of city.
 This campus was inaugurated by Mahatma Gandhi, a good friend of Rai Kedar Nath.
 However, the college had to cede its campus at Anand Parbat to the British Wireless Experimental Centre during World War II.
 During the Second World War a group of Ramjas students became active in the Quit India Movement resulting in them being arrested and jailed.
 Their names are inscribed on a memorial plaque near the college auditorium's entrance.
 Now almost equal in number, there were only two females out of 161 students in 1942–43 session.